 Expensive Filter Replacements

 Before you buy, note that the filter replacements for this air purifier are expensive.
 In fact, one filter is about ⅓ the price of the actual unit.
-However, it’s only the HEPA filter that needs replaced.
-The PlasmaWave filter is permanent and the carbon filter is washable.
+However, it’s only the HEPA filter that needs replacing.
+The PlasmaWave filter is permanent, and the carbon filter and pre-filter are washable.

 |Recommended Room Coverage||360 square feet|